mapanet/free/TERMS.md

 # Terms and conditions of use
-These Terms and Conditions of Use (the “Terms of Use”) apply to the Mapanet Limited website located at www.mapanet.eu, and all associated sites linked to www.mapanet.eu by Mapanet Ltd (collectively, the “Website”).
+These Terms and Conditions of Use (the “Terms of Use”) apply to the Mapanet Limited website located at www.mapanet.eu, and all associated sites linked to www.mapanet.eu by Divex Turimos, S.L. (collectively, the “Website”).
 The Website is the property of Mapanet Limited ("Mapanet").
 Please read these Terms of Use carefully before using data and/or services from Mapanet.
 These Terms of Use govern your use of the website.
 These Terms of Use apply to all visitors, users, buyers, sellers and others who access the data and Services (as defined below).

 By visiting the Website or using the data and/or services in any manner, you agree that you have read and agree to be bound by and a party to the Terms of Use to the exclusion of all other terms.
 If you do not unconditionally agree to all the terms of Use, you have no right to use the website, data or services.
 Access to the Website and use of Mapanet's data and services is expressly conditioned upon your assent to all the terms of Use, to the exclusion of all other terms.
 #### Services